link5669/FullStackOpen/part0.md

-  Browser->>Server: Fetch data of the notes Server->>Browser: Sends data of the notes note over Server:
-  Data is sent via POST request.
+  Browser->>Server: Fetch data of the notes Server->>Browser: Sends data of the notes note over Server: data is sent via POST request.
 Server parses data from the request and adds it to the list of notes```